iamWebLuk/Chat_App/README.md

 npm test
 ```

-The tests were written with jtest.
+The tests were written with jest.

-At first we had some standard tests from socket.io [documentation](https://socket.io/docs/v4/testing/).
+At first we had some standard tests from the socket.io [documentation](https://socket.io/docs/v4/testing/).
 The tests provide only simple connection and message testing without the use of rabbitmq.
 For functional testing two different browsers or incognito mode can be used.

-Then we started to write our own tests, but hadn't enough time to do this well.
-This isn't and shouldn't be never an excuse, because testing is a major part of software engineering.
+Then we started to write some tests for the GET paths of the authorization, but didn't have enough time to do this well.
+This isn't and shouldn't be an excuse, because testing is a major part of software engineering.
 Some of our tests include the login, register, logout and so on.
 If we had more time, we could have done better or more tests.

 ### RabbitMQ

 The application uses Message Queuing for the communication between the users.
-We decided to use this Message Broker because, it was part of our Course at the University and is state-of-the-art
+We decided to use this Message Broker because it was part of our course at the University and it's state-of-the-art.
-The protocol is AMQP and we used an exchange that serve two queues with messages.
-The first queue is for filtered messages
+The protocol is AMQP and we used an exchange that serves two queues with messages.
+The first queue is for unfiltered messages
-and the second for unfiltered messages.
+and the second for filtered messages.

 ![MQ](/media/mq.png) \
 &copy; Harald Schwab
 <br><br><br>
-Whenever a user is writing a message(producer), the message broker queues it into the message queue and then all the user in the same queue (consumers) are getting the messages one by one
+Whenever a user is writing a message (producer), the message broker queues it into the message queue and then all the users in the same queue (consumers) are getting the messages one by one.

-The Homepage of RabbitMQ has a good documentation about the functionality with graphics so take a look at it \
+The Homepage of RabbitMQ has a good documentation about the functionality with graphics so take a look at it
 [Documentation](https://www.rabbitmq.com/getstarted.html)

 ### Websocket

-  In this project we used websocket for the Chat.
-Because websocket is used for a two-way connection between the client and the server(bi-directional).
-So client and Server can send Messages beetwen each other.
-The connection will be open as long, as one of these two drops off. \
+  In this project we used websocket for the chat because websockets enable two-way connections between client and server.
+So client and server can send messages between each other.
- For this, we used the Javascript library Socket.io which is build for bi-directional communication between client and server.
+ For this, we used the javascript library socket.io which is built for bi-directional communication between client and server.
  You can see the implementation of websockets in the chat per se.
-When a user connects or disconnect you get a message or on the top right side, you see all the current user.
+When a user connects or disconnects you get a message and on the top right side of the chat, you see all the current users.

- The idea or rather the advantage of websocket is that the client doesn't have to ask the server every 5 seconds by sending a new http request if there is a new message or on the other side the server doesn't send every few seconds the new data.
+ The idea or rather the advantage of websockets is that the client doesn't have to ask the server every 5 seconds by sending a new http request if there is a new message or on the other side the server doesn't need to send new data every few seconds .

  <b>That is not a real time connection!</b>

 It's like an open gateway where client and server can send data between without any or with low latency.
-Best example is an online browser multiplayer game with highscore list that gets an updated as soon as someone gets a new highscore.
+Best example is an online browser multiplayer game with a high score list that gets updated as soon as someone gets a new highscore.

 <br>

 ### Authorization

-The application has a basic html login and register window build with flash and
-For the authorization we used ejs instead of html files. ejs stands for Embedded Javascript which means, you can use Javascript code inside your HTML file. all it needs is this syntax. <%= XYZ >
+The application has a basic html login and register window build with flash and for the authorization we used ejs instead of html files.
+Ejs stands for Embedded Javascript which means, you can use Javascript code inside your HTML file.
+All it needs is this syntax. <%= XYZ >

 e.g.
 Taken out of the login.ejs file